Note 1:

 5. The Festival Director reserves the right to refuse entry to any intending competitor(s).

-6. Prize Winners will be expected to perform (if invited) at the Prize Winners Concert on Sunday March 12th, 2023.
+6. Prize Winners will be expected to perform (if invited) at the Prize Winners' Concert on Sunday 10th March 2024.

 7. Competitors are requested to submit precise details of their own choice pieces, i.e. composers/duration on entry forms.
 Once submitted, these may be changed once advance notification is given.